-What could be more festive than a cup of bubbles?
-If there is one drink that is synonymous with partying and celebration, it is champagne.
-Whether to celebrate the New Year or a special occasion, this sparkling wine produced in the Reims region is a festive drink to enjoy with friends or family.
+What could be more festive than a glass of bubbly?
+If there’s one drink that’s synonymous with celebration, it’s champagne.
+Whether it’s to celebrate the New Year or a special occasion, this sparkling wine produced in the Reims region is a festive drink to be enjoyed with friends and family.
 In this article, we will trace the long and rich history of this iconic drink, as well as the different types and brands of champagne available.
-We will also discover the different terroirs that produce it, the grape varieties used, the way this sparkling wine is made, and more.
-Finally we will take a look at some interesting statistics on the consumption of this sparkling drink.
+We will also discover the different terroirs that produce it, the grape varieties used, how this sparkling wine is made, and more.
+Finally, we will take a look at some interesting statistics on the consumption of this sparkling drink.
 Here’s to you!

 The first vines in the Champagne region appeared in the 7th century to produce mass wine for the Eucharist.
 In 660, the abbey of Saint-Pierre-aux-Monts multiplied the planting of vines in the areas it owned.
 An act was drafted in 1114, the Great Champagne Charter, an act which confirmed the agricultural and wine-growing possessions of the abbey, thus allowing the monks to develop vines in the Champagne region.
-The name vin de champagne then appeared under the reign of Henri IV and champagne became highly prized by the royal courts of France and England.
-Aging poorly in barrels, champagne wine was bottled in 1660 before the end of its first fermentation, in order to ensure better preservation of aromas.
+The name “vin de champagne” then appeared under the reign of Henri IV and it became highly prized by the royal courts of France and England.
+Aging poorly in barrels, wine was bottled in 1660 before the end of its first fermentation, in order to ensure better preservation of aromas.
 But the combination of sulfiting barrels and corks makes champagne wine naturally sparkling.
-In 1670, the monk Dom Pérignon gathered grapes from different crus and varietals to improve the quality of champagne wine, while reinforcing the bottles with thicker glass to prevent them from exploding.
+In 1670, the monk Dom Pérignon gathered grapes from different crus and varietals to improve the quality of sparkling wine, while reinforcing the bottles with thicker glass to prevent them from exploding.
 The first bottles were marketed across France at the end of the 17th century.
-However, it will be necessary to wait for the 19th century and the work of Louis Pasteur to improve the fermentation of champagne.
-Champagne developed internationally from the end of the 18th century, in particular thanks to bourgeois families who owned vines.
+However, it will be necessary to wait for the 19th century and the work of Louis Pasteur to improve the fermentation of the wine.
+The famous French wine developed internationally from the end of the 18th century, in particular thanks to bourgeois families who owned vines.
 The best-known champagne houses remain:

 - The Bollinger Family : founded in 1829, this French family owns a vineyard that covers 178 hectares.
-Bollinger champagne is also James Bond’s favorite champagne!
+Bollinger is also James Bond’s favorite drink!

 - The Pommery family : this family invented brut champagne and produces 2 million bottles each year.